eXascaleInfolab/2018-RecovDB/README.md

-# RecovDB: Recovery of missing values in MonetDB
+# RecovDB: Recovery of missing values inside MonetDB

 ## Prerequisities and dependencies